Our Take On eToro

-No. eToro does not support credit card purchases, but you can use a debit card.
+No, eToro doesn’t support credit card purchases, but you can use a debit card.

 In the US, you can start trading on eToro with a $10 deposit.

 Yes.
-Many of eToro’s features, including Copy Trading (following a successful trader’s trades) and Virtual Trading (investing within a risk-free virtual portfolio), are well-suited to beginning investors.
+Many of eToro’s features, including Copy Trading (following a successful trader’s trades) and Virtual Trading (investing within a risk-free virtual portfolio), make eToro well-suited to beginning investors.